marcoslucianops/DeepStream-Yolo/customModels.md

 ##

 ### Editing default model
-1. Donwload [my native folder](https://github.com/marcoslucianops/DeepStream-Yolo/tree/master/native), rename to yolo and move to your deepstream/sources folder.
+1. Download [my native folder](https://github.com/marcoslucianops/DeepStream-Yolo/tree/master/native), rename to yolo and move to your deepstream/sources folder.
 2. Copy and remane your obj.names file to labels.txt to deepstream/sources/yolo directory
 3. Copy your yolo.cfg and yolo.weights files to deepstream/sources/yolo directory.
-4. Edit config_infer_primary.txt for your model (example for YOLOv4)
+4. Edit config_infer_primary.txt for your model
 ```
 [property]
 ...